OldhamMade/oldhammade.github.io/_posts/2014-11-26-launch-of-yaml-tool.md

   - tools
 published: true
 ---
-After a exciting summer visiting EuroPython and working with an exciting new client, I've recently found some time to launch another in a line of online tools I have planned.
+After an action-packed summer visiting EuroPython and working with an exciting new client, I've recently found some time to launch another in a line of online tools I have planned.

 [YAML-tool.net](http://yaml-tool.net) is a simple tool to work with YAML data.
 Current